samikhuska57/FNF-SHANJR-Engine/README.md

 - Custom Crash UI (Instead of Regular Psych Engine Crash)!
 - A nifty button in your Discord Profile!

-There is like lots and lots of stuff i've missed, but at least you would like those features built in **JS ENGINE**
+There is like lots and lots of stuff i've missed, but at least you would like those features built in **SHANJR ENGINE**

 # Screenshots and Gameplays